FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/field-roles.md

 `prix` in the `factfinder.communication.fieldRoles` property in your front-end.

+> Notice
+>
-**NOTICE:** The `fieldRoles` are configured in the FACT-Finder-UI during the set-up process.
-It is essential the roles you define in the browser match the ones defined in FACT-Finder.
+> The `fieldRoles` are configured in the FACT-Finder-UI during the setup process.
+> It is essential that the roles you define in the browser match the ones defined in FACT-Finder.

 #### How to define `fieldRoles` on the FACT-Finder Web Components side